 Another place that we enjoyed was Miss Lily’s Café on Main Street.
-I’m a cat-lover so I couldn’t resist this cafe named after an orange tabby:
+I couldn’t resist this cafe named after an orange tabby:

 The cafe has tables in the front and in the back you’ll find a comfy sofa and easy chairs along with another big table for friends to gather around.
 They serve fair-trade coffee, sandwiches and desserts.

 bookstore Books & Company that sells new and used books.
 While